thedrp/thedrp.github.io/resources/cycle/index.md

 ### Our Current Understandings
 -----
-- Rookie-level Digimon have 3 possible Champion stages.
+- Rookie-level Digimon have 4 possible Champion stages.
+- Waiting for the Call animation to stop counts as a Care Mistake.

 ### Unanswered Questions
 -----